By Kathy Montero

 Pacing yourself can be one of the most difficult aspects to manage initially.
 Odds are, you had a relatively full life before you found yourself in this new caregiving role.
 Perhaps you have a job, children, a home to maintain, volunteer work, hobbies, etc. In the beginning, you may have been able to add in additional responsibilities with some shifting, anticipating they would be short-lived.
 But eventually, you may come to realize you are overwhelmed much of the time.
 If not before, it is at this point where it might be helpful to take a step back and look at the big picture.
 I have found that although it can be initially unsettling, having a realistic outlook and expectations can often provide some sense of control in a situation where we often feel out of control.
 Depending on your loved-one’s diagnosis, is the situation likely to improve or continue to require additional support and care.
 What are your priorities?
 What things can be paused or delegated to make space for caregiving responsibilities?

 When on an airplane, they always tell you that in an emergency, to put your oxygen mask on before assisting others.
 The same is true when you are on the ground and balancing caregiving with all your previous responsibilities.
 Initially, it may seem easier to skip those things that don’t seem necessary, exercise, time alone, time with friends, etc but the truth is, you need time for you now more than ever.
 Balancing your needs with your loved one’s needs is crucial to long term success.
 Like it or not, you are now running a marathon, requiring daily commitment to spend at least a few minutes training, or in this case, identifying what recharges you.
 In addition, ensure you have something to look forward to everyday.
-Maybe it’s talking a walk, reading a few minutes before falling asleep, a relaxing bath or a dinner out with friends.
+Maybe it’s taking a walk, reading a few minutes before falling asleep, a relaxing bath or a dinner out with friends.
 Make regular time to nourish your soul, whatever that means to you.

 The second part of this series, “Creating a Village” will help you identify strategies and resources to help keep you recharged.
 In the meantime, as much as there is to do, taking care of you is equally important.
 And remember while scheduling and transporting loved ones to their medical appointments, to schedule and KEEP your healthcare appointments as well.